 Consequently, providers and advocates have seen or expect to see:

-Increased Trafficking and Exploitation of Children.
+Increased Risk of Trafficking and Exploitation of Children.
 Providers are highly concerned that, given the MOA, undocumented family members will fear coming forward to sponsor their children, instead seeking – or even paying – documented distant relatives or individuals in the community to come forward and claim to be a child’s sponsor.
 Not only does this prevent ORR from adequately vetting the actual placement, but, in some instances, this type of arrangement can put the families and children at increased risk of exploitation and trafficking by the third-party sponsor.

 Increased Cost to the U.S. Taxpayer.
 Children remaining in custody for longer periods is not only contrary to the TVPRA’s recognition that it is in a child’s best interests to be with a family member , it also raises fiscal concerns.
 A 2015 Government Accountability Office report estimates that the average cost to the taxpayer to keep an unaccompanied child in an ORR shelter is $248 per day , and we know this cost has only increased since that time.
-Moreover, when the government resorts to the use of influx facilities like Tornillo and Homestead, the costs become even more exorbitant; the cost of detaining a child at an influx facility is reported to be $750 per night .
+Moreover, when the government resorts to the use of influx facilities like Tornillo and Homestead, the costs become even more exorbitant; the cost of detaining a child at an influx facility is reported to be $775 per night or more .

 Return of Children to Danger.
 For those children with no sponsor willing to come forward, indefinite time in federal custody will lead children to abandon valid protection claims to request return to their home countries despite risks of serious harm and death .
 Furthermore, the success of a child’s claim for protection often depends on facts and documentation from her parent, especially when she is of tender age .
 Arrest, detention, and deportation of the parent increases the likelihood the child will be deported to danger and erodes the child’s right to due process.

 HOW MEMBERS OF CONGRESS CAN TAKE ACTION

 - Support robust funding of ORR’s programs that are serving the best interests of unaccompanied immigrant children, including community-based residential care, home studies, child advocates, and post-release services.

 FOR ADDITIONAL INFORMATION OR QUESTIONS PLEASE CONTACT: